What Are the Multiples of 9? Complete List, Examples for Kids

 Simple Rule

-If a number can be written as 9 × a whole number, then it is a multiple of 9.
+If a number can be divided by 9 evenly, it is a multiple of 9.

 Examples: